perfectprice/perfectprice-docs/data-formats/feed.md

 | __Shipping__ | Not necessary but can be included if desired |
 | __Tax__ | Not necessary but can be included if desired |

+### Cost

+Cost data may be included this feed, following the spec for Cost outlined elsewhere in Perfect Price documentation.